 Where:

-• Each validation starts with validate or validate_each.
+- Each validation starts with

-• validate_each iterates over the given datasource or resources (which must be an array or is wrapped into a single element array) and applies the checks on each element.
+validateorvalidate_each.validateapplies the checks on the given datasource or resources as a whole.validate_eachiterates over the given datasource or resources (which must be an array or is wrapped into a single element array) and applies the checks on each element.

-• path is a string literal corresponding to a jmes_path expression acting upon each resource.
+keywords are supported.
+By default, columns are left formatted.pathis a string literal corresponding to a jmes_path expression acting upon each resource.
 The jmespath can be used to extract a field from a embedded data structure or to rename a field.
-By default, name is used.
+By default,nameis used.

-The policy engine runs each check in order and stops when a check fails.
+.
 A check fails if the corresponding term returns false, 0, an empty string, an empty array or an empty object.
 In the case of validate_each the policy engine applies that algorithm for each element of the datasource or resources.

 Each time a check fails the corresponding data is added to the violation data.
 In the case of validate this can only happen once and thus the escalation data ends up being the validated datasource or resources.
 In the case of validate_each this means that only the elements that fail a check are added to the escalation data.